K-orbit closures and Barbasch-Evens-Magyar varieties: The Barbasch-Evens-Magyar varieties in type

-\textit{Proof of Theorem~\ref{thm:A}.} In type $A$, the map $\delta$ may be interpreted as listing the vector spaces on the flags of successive right borders of the diagram for $\bem$, but avoiding redundancy by listing only the additional new vector space introduced at each step.
-Therefore the isomorphism of Theorem~\ref{thm:A} is the composition of the maps in Theorem~\ref{thm:main} and Proposition~\ref{prop:theembed}.
-That $\theta$ agrees with the map $\bem\to {\sf G}/{\sf B}$ defined in Section~\ref{sec:A-BEMs} is also clear from these considerations.
+\begin{proof} In type $A$, the map $\delta$ may be interpreted as listing the vector spaces on the flags of successive right borders of the diagram for $\bem$, but avoiding redundancy by listing only the additional new vector space introduced at each step.
+Thus the first part of the Theorem follows.
+The isomorphism between $ {\mathcal B}{\mathcal E}^{Y_0,Q}$ and $\mathcal{C}(Q,Y_0)$ is the composition of the map in Theorem~\ref{thm:main} and with $\delta$. \end{proof}